TheHmm/livestream/back/USAGE.md

 ###### Editing an event

 Any edits you make on the event itself while the event is taking place will always be sent immediately to everyone watching when you click save.
 So you can change the accent color or even info and it updates for everyone.

-###### Highlighting the donate button

-If you want to highlight the donate button on the frontend, you can turn the toggle  **highlightDonateButton** on and click save.
-Strapi will freeze for a few seconds while it animates on the front-end and then resume to back to off.

 ###### Post-processing an event